wbamberg/wbamberg.github.io/_posts/2018-3-11-interactive-examples.md

 We had another problem, though: it was clear that the editors regressed page load time too much.
 Schalk and Stephanie wrung every last millisecond of performance optimization out of the architecture, and finally, in December 2017, we decided to ship.

-In fact we're still not happy with the performance, but have some extra tricks planned for this year that we hope will make it back and more.
+We have some extra tricks we plan to implement this year to continue improving page load performance, the fact is we're still not happy with current performance on interactive pages.

 ## CSS examples